Get the Best WordPress Backup

 Add new storage location

-At the top of the page, name the storage location so that it’s easily identifiable later.
-You can also add any notes if needed:
+At the top of the page, name the storage location so that it’s easy to find later.
+You can also add any notes if you want to:

 New Dropbox storage location